vipul-modi/service-fabric-windows-patch-installer/README.md

 * Do not remove existing patch packages

 * Ensure that you have added application parameters with default value as `false` to control the installation and verification of the patch.
 See below for details.

+* Ensure that you have changed the versions in `ServiceManifest.xml` and `ApplicationManifest.xml` appropriately.

 * Provide description of the patch and instructions on how to enable the verification and installation of the patch.
 Indicate if the patch reboots the machine and requires safe installation procedure.